HugoBlox/theme-academic-cv/content/en/past_editions/_index.md

 #### Have you won more or lost more?
 **JD:** Lost more, but honourably.
 **V90:** Hard to say.
-I won some matches, but last time I was of my game and the snow was high and compact!
+I won some matches, but last time I was off my game and the snow was high and compact!

 #### Were you well equipped?
 **JD:** Yes, I had good teachers.